-Check Prices for Triangle X Ranch in Moose, WY
+Check Prices for Triangle X Ranch in Moose

 The Fishing Lodge, Voyageurs National Park, Minnesota

 Drive as far as the road will take you, then hit the water for the final leg to Kettle Falls Hotel in Voyageurs National Park.
 Leave modern life—with both its burdens and its luxuries—in your wake as you boat to the remote hotel, 15 miles from the nearest road.
-Life here is simple: Eat your meals on the screened porch, sleep in antique-furnished rooms, share bathrooms (unless you rent a villa, in which case you’ll have the bathroom and a screened-in porch all to yourself), and spend most of your time exploring the lakes and forests like the Native Americans, French voyageurs, bootleggers, and miners that came before you.
+Life here is simple: Eat your meals on the screened porch, sleep in antique-furnished rooms, share bathrooms (unless you rent a villa, in which case you’ll have the bathroom and a screened-in porch all to yourself), and spend most of your time exploring the lakes and forests.

-Check Prices for Kettle Falls Hotel in Minnesota
+Check Prices for Kettle Falls Hotel in Voyageurs National Park

 The Elegant Classic, Yosemite National Park, California